Source IBM Db2 with Kafka/MQ #

 <datastore_name>.<subscription_name>.<database>.<schema>.<table>

-In this case, you should set cdc-log-topic-prefix to the following:
+In this case, set cdc-log-topic-prefix to the following:

 <datastore_name>.<subscription_name>.<database>.<schema>